WillStaniforth/Wine-Isles/Important Notes/Boats.md

 The Sternhammer - Ship of [[Commodore Valverde]], patrols the seas around [[Alegria Keep]].
 Captured [[Sorin Thornvale]] after his crew were attacked by dogmen.
 Also captured [[Burdock]].

 The Kraken's Terror - The ship that [[Burdock]] found himself aboard whilst investigating rumours of a curse on the long dead of Secinia's tomb.

+The Latchsong - The ship of Captain Belwyn Glenhuvan that Sorin took from Rustfeet before it was attacked.